subspace/protocol-specs/docs/decex/fraud_proofs.md

 - `domain_id`: ID of the domain this fraud proof targets.
 - `bad_receipt_hash`: the targeted invalid ER.
-- `mmr_proof`: MMR proof for the consensus block containing the receipt.
+- `mmr_proof`: MMR proof for the consensus block from which the receipt is derived.
 - `maybe_domain_runtime_code_proof`: for the runtime code if it is not still present in the state.
 - `valid_bundle_digests`: list of lists of extrinsics `(index, (signer,hash))` from all bundles.
 - `block_randomness_proof`: storage proof of the `BlockRandomness` storage item from the consensus chain that attests correct `block_randomness` value.